 Time Commitment: approximately 10 hours per week, for a total of 40 hours

 Level of Difficulty: Intermediate.
-To get the most from this course, you should have be familiar with online teaching and have some familiarity with Canvas.
+To get the most from this course, you should have been familiar with online teaching and have some familiarity with Canvas.
 For those who have never taught online, it is highly recommended you take Introduction to Course Design and Introduction to Canvas before beginning this course.

 By the end of this course, participants will be able to: